 The SOIA Area contains primarily agricultural land uses and currently demands minimal code enforcement services.
 Sacramento County currently provides adequate code enforcement services to the SOIA Area.
-While the addition of the SOIA Area would cause no immediate demand for code enforcement services, the proposed project may result in indirect impacts resulting from anticipated future growth.
+While the addition of the SOIA Area would cause no immediate demand for code enforcement services, the proposed project may result in indirect impacts resulting from future growth.
 In particular, future growth of the SOIA Area would increase the demand for code enforcement compliance as structures are completed.
 New growth could add additional demand for code enforcement staff to ensure compliance with various state and local codes and ordinances applicable to the community.
 Demand for code enforcement services typically increases many years after initial development as buildings become dangerous, substandard, blighted, or vacant.

 The SOIA Area will remain unserved by City of Elk Grove's code enforcement services until sufficient demand for such services arises in the area.
 Currently, there is little to no demand for code enforcement services, and as such, no code enforcement services are being provided in the area.
 Should portions of the SOIA Area be annexed in the future into the City of Elk Grove, compliance with General Plan Policy PF-1, requiring sufficient public services capacity availability, would render any impacts to code enforcement issues created by the increase in residential population resulting from potential future development of the SOIA Area less than significant.
+The addition of code enforcement staff would not be so substantial that it would require the construction of new facilities, as code enforcement staff would be located in existing City facilities.
+There would be no impact due to construction of facilities for new code enforcement staff.